 Heavy bag workout has always been linked to boxing.
 Yet, it goes beyond just training for an upcoming fight in a ring.
-From exercising to lose extra pounds, gained after years of yo-yo dieting, to keeping your lean body mass the same, there is more to using a punching bag stand than just for boxing training.
+From exercising to lose extra pounds, gained after years of yo-yo dieting, to keeping your lean body mass the same, there is more to using Everlast punching bag than just for boxing training.

 Today, heavy bags have become quite common, in both homes and gyms.
 And their audience is diverse, from moms and kids that love to keep fit to boxers and athletes who compete in regular matches.